JackofBlades95/jack-of-friedberg/README.md

 * As a new site user, I would like to see pictures of medieval reenactment.
 * As a new site user, I would like to know who Jack of Friedberg is and what he does.
 * As a new site user, I would like to know how to get in contact with Jack of Friedberg, if im interested in reenactment or booking him for an event or show.
-* As new site user, I would like to the site to be easy to navigate.
+* As a new site user, I would like to the site to be easy to navigate.

-### Returning Site Users

 ## Wireframes